 According to a survey carried out by FinAccess in 2019, some of the top reasons why our Kenyan saving culture is poor is due to low and irregular income.
 While these reasons are easy to justify, there is no doubt that the savings culture needs to improve despite the low levels of income.

 One important reason for saving is for retirement.
 This not only ensures that you substitute for the income that you were making in your youthful years that you may not be able to make in your old age, but also to afford you a comfortable life.

-Benefits of Getting Started in a Pension Scheme Right Away
+Benefits of Starting on a Pension Scheme Sooner

 In Kenya, data from the Retirement Benefits Authority shows that only 21% of those working are in a pension scheme.
 This leaves an upwards of 12 million working Kenyans with no retirement or social security fund to finance their retirement.

 Beyond the obvious which is having something to rely on when you retire, being part of a pension scheme or retirement plan can benefit you in this way:

 In Kenya, you get relief of up to Kes.
 20,000 or 30% of your salary depending on whichever is less.
 This means a reduction in the total PAYE to be deducted from your earnings.

 Looking at your present income, it might be easy to conclude that there’s not much you can accumulate even if you saved a fraction of it for several years.
 According to compounding, this is not the case.
 The earlier you get started on contributing towards your pension scheme, the more your money builds.